 In a very important decision, FTC v.
 AT&T Mobility (9th Cir.
 2018 en banc), the U.S. Court of Appeals for the 9th Circuit en banc reversed an earlier panel decision that severely limited the FTC’s jurisdiction to protect privacy and data security.
 I strongly criticized the panel decision in an previous blog post.
 The FTC has taken […]

 Recently, Congress voted to overturn new FCC rules that regulated the privacy of broadband Internet Service Providers (ISPs).
 The rules implemented the Communications Act, 47 U.S.C. § 222 to ISPs, requiring opt in for sharing sensitive customer data, opt out for sharing non-sensitive customer data, as well as transparency requirements.
 Sensitive data includes precise geo-location, children’s […]

 Recently, the U.S. Court of Appeals for the 9th Circuit issued a decision with profound implications for consumer privacy protection law.
 In FTC v.
 AT&T Mobility (9th Cir.
 Aug.
 29, 2016), a 3-judge panel of the 9th Circuit held that the Federal Trade Commission (FTC) lacks jurisdiction over companies that engage in common carrier activity. […]

-by Daniel J. Solove This post is part of a post series where we round up some of the interesting news and resources we’re finding.
+by Daniel J. Solove This post is co-authored with Professor Paul M. Schwartz.
+This post is part of a post series where we round up some of the interesting news and resources we’re finding.
 For a PDF version of this post, and for archived issues of previous posts, click here.
 We became quite busy after […]